Evaluating the Relationship Between Ramadan and Gratitude

 Conclusion

 During Ramadan we develop more profound ties with Allah while our appreciation for everything elevates.
-The practice of fasting together with prayer and voluntary giving and periods of reflection lead us to better understand the material and spiritual aspects of our blessings.
-Throughout this holy month people explore gratitude as an essential power which brings fullness and spiritual development along with stronger life meaning.
+The practice of fasting together with prayer, voluntary giving, and periods of reflection leads us to better understand the material and spiritual aspects of our blessings.
+Throughout this holy month, people explore gratitude as an essential power that brings fullness and spiritual development along with stronger life meaning.

 The month’s progress requires you to hold each instant dear and stay alert for all blessings in your life.
 Showing gratitude through these actions strengthens your faith while simultaneously developing spiritual traits such as humility along with compassion and joy.